Complete BSN Application Instructions

 INCOMING TRANSFER STUDENTS

 Transfer students will need to submit a WCU Transfer Application for admission to WCU as an "undeclared-interested in nursing" student.
-Most transfer
+Some program pre-requisite courses are unique to WCU, specifically NSG 346 - Pathophysiology for Nursing, most transfer students will attend WCU for at least one semester before being eligible to apply to the BSN program.

-To allow time for receipt and processing of transcripts transfer students should submit this application at least 10 days prior to the program application deadline.
-Following that, they will need to apply to the BSN Program.
+To allow time for receipt and processing of transcripts transfer students should complete a WCU application and submit all transcripts at least 10 days prior to the program application deadline.
+A program application will also be required.

 Applicants are responsible for reviewing the admission and prerequisite requirements in advance of the application deadline.
 University admissions and/or meeting the minimum requirements for program admission does not guarantee acceptance into the BSN Program.